splunk/observability-workshop/content/en/resources/otel_tagging.md

 One final thing to keep in mind when deciding on naming standards for attribute names and values is related to metric cardinality.

-Metric cardinality is defined as **the number of unique metric time series (MTS) produced by a combination of metric name and its associated dimensions**.
+Metric cardinality is defined as **the number of unique metric time series (MTS) produced by a combination of metric **names and their associated dimensions**.

-A metric has high cardinality when it has a high number of dimension keys, and a high number of possible unique values for those dimension keys.
+A metric has high cardinality when it has a high number of dimension keys and a high number of possible unique values for those dimension keys.

 For example, suppose your application sends in data for a metric named custom.metric.
 In the absence of any attributes, `custom.metric` would generate a single metric time series (MTS).

 On the other hand, if `custom.metric` includes an attribute named `customer.id`, and there are thousands of customer ID values, this would generate thousands of metric time series, which may impact costs and query performance.

-Splunk Observability Cloud provides a [report](https://docs.splunk.com/Observability/infrastructure/metrics-pipeline/metrics-usage-report.html) that allows for management of metrics usage.
+Splunk Observability Cloud provides a [report](https://docs.splunk.com/Observability/infrastructure/metrics-pipeline/metrics-usage-report.html) that allows for the management of metrics usage.
 And [rules](https://docs.splunk.com/Observability/infrastructure/metrics-pipeline/use-metrics-pipeline.html) can be created to drop undesirable dimensions.
-However, the first line of defense is understanding how attribute name and value combinations can drive increased metric cardinality.
+However, the first line of defence is understanding how attribute name and value combinations can drive increased metric cardinality.

 ## Summary

 In this document, we highlighted the importance of defining naming conventions for OpenTelemetry tags, preferably before starting a large rollout of OpenTelemetry instrumentation.

-We discussed how OpenTelemetry’s resource semantic conventions define the naming conventions for a number of attributes, many of which are automatically collected via the OpenTelemetry SDKs, as well as processors that run within the OpenTelemetry collector.
+We discussed how OpenTelemetry’s resource semantic conventions define the naming conventions for several attributes, many of which are automatically collected via the OpenTelemetry SDKs, as well as processors that run within the OpenTelemetry collector.

-Finally, we shared some best practices for creating your own attribute names, for situations where the resource semantic conventions are not sufficient for your organization’s needs.
+Finally, we shared some best practices for creating your attribute names, for situations where the resource semantic conventions are not sufficient for your organization’s needs.